What Is An Interview Guide?

 Define and show some examples of what the ability to perform a task looks like.

 In structured interview processes it’s common to use a job analysis to determine what competencies are needed to succeed in the role.
-The University of Nebraska defines a job analysis as “the process of gathering and analyzing information about the content and the human requirements of jobs, as well as, the context in which jobs are performed.”
+According to Concordia University, a job analysis is “a systematic process used to identify and determine, in detail, the particular job duties and requirements and the relative importance of these duties for a given job.”

 There are several methods to conduct a job analysis.
 According to Forbes Advisor, you can distribute a questionnaire, interview past employees, use direct observation, review a work log, or actually perform the job to get firsthand information.